 The early years are the most active period for establishing neural connections, but new connections can form throughout life and unused connections continue to be pruned.
 Because this dynamic process never stops, it is impossible to determine what percentage of brain development occurs by a certain age.
 More importantly, the connections that form early provide either a strong or weak foundation for the connections that form later.

-I found this information to be interesting because it gave me a better understanding of the seeds that were planted in me at a young age, by my mother, regarding the importance of reading and education.
-Black intelligentsia will be the squad that our community will need to take us from the bottom to the top, and the only ones who I see with that potential are our children.
+I found this information to be interesting because it gave me a better understanding of the seeds planted in me at a young age, by my mother, regarding the importance of reading and education.
+Black intellectuals will be the soldiers our community will need to take us from the bottom to the top, and the only ones who I see with that potential are our children.
 Because it’s not us.
 Feel some type of way about it all you want, but it’s clear that we aren’t taken seriously as a group.
-Just look at the tactics that Hillary Clinton tried to use to get the black vote: take a group of famous black simpletons—who have all of a third grade education in politics—to convince black people that she can be trusted; visit The Breakfast Club, not to discuss a black agenda, but to gloat about carrying hot sauce in her bag as well as pander to Death Row Records; and let’s not forget about the cringe-worthy dance moves that she’s performed throughout her campaign, especially that abomination with Roland Martin.
+Just look at the tactics that Hillary Clinton tried to use to get the Black vote:

 There are some organizations that are training our youth, and for that, I salute them.